 - (c) The accessory dwelling unit shall be designed so that the appearance of the building remains essentially that of a one-family dwelling.
-The Board of Adjustment may require that new entrances be located on the side or in the rear of the building. - (d) Accessory dwelling units shall not be allowed in manufactured housing. - (e) The accessory dwelling unit is limited to 720 sq. ft. - (f) One of the dwelling units shall remain owner-occupied. - (g) Off-street paved or gravel parking shall be provided for at least four (4) vehicles.
+The Board of Adjustment may require that new entrances be located on the side or in the rear of the building. - (d) Accessory dwelling units shall not be allowed in manufactured housing. - (e) For accessory dwelling units within the principal structure, the accessory dwelling unit shall be limited to a maximum of 900 square feet or one-third of the finished floor area of the principal structure, whichever is less but in no case shall the accessory dwelling unit be restricted to less than 750 square feet in accordance with NHRSA 674:71 to :73, or as the same may be subsequently amended.
+For accessory dwelling units located in a detached accessory structure, the dwelling unit shall be limited to a maximum of 750 square feet. - (f) One of the dwelling units shall remain owner-occupied. - (g) Off-street paved or gravel parking shall be provided for at least four (4) vehicles.
 Garage and "piggy-back" parking is encouraged. - (h) The structure and lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing one-family dwelling.
 An accessory dwelling unit use shall be recorded by deed addendum at the Registry of Deeds, indicating all the terms of the approval granted. - (i) Prior to any renovations or building, the owner shall provide evidence to the Town Building Inspector that septic facilities are adequate for both units according to the standards of the Town and the New Hampshire Department of Environmental Services (Water Division).
 If deemed necessary by the Building Inspector, such evidence shall be in the form of certification by a State of New Hampshire licensed septic systems designer.
 Also the owner shall provide evidence that there is adequate potable water according to the standards of the State of New Hampshire. - (j) Once any renovation or construction is completed, or the owner is ready to have a unit occupied, a request must be made to the Building Inspector for an occupancy permit.
 There will be no occupancy of the accessory unit until the Building Inspector has issued a certificate of occupancy. - (k) A purchaser of a home that had a special exception granted for an accessory dwelling unit who wants to continue renting any one of the accessory units must comply with all conditions of the permit previously granted.
 Any change to the prior conditions will require a new application.